The Risks Of OxyContin Use

 Risks Of OxyContin Prescription

-As one of the most popularly prescribed Opioids of all time, it’s important to keep in mind the consequences associated with this medication.
+As one of the most popularly prescribed opioids of all time, it’s important to keep in mind the consequences associated with this medication.
 The most obvious risks are the side-effects from taking the medicine responsibly.
 The following effects are all possible when taking OxyContin as prescribed.

 Side Effects Of The Prescription